How to use patchclampplotteR

 The next step is to group the data by treatment by sex and obtain

-summary data.
-This dataset groups the data into intervals and generates
+) grouped the data into intervals and

-interval length was already specified during the
+point.
+The interval length was already specified during the

 make_normalized_EPSC_data()